MaryamTariq-1/CSRF_Prevention_WebApp/README.md

 This project demonstrates effective prevention techniques against Cross-Site Request Forgery (CSRF) attacks using **Node.js**, **Express.js**, and **Bootstrap**.

+---

+## **Overview**
+CSRF (Cross-Site Request Forgery) is a type of attack where malicious actors trick users into performing unintended actions on a trusted web application where they're authenticated.
+This project showcases:
+- How CSRF attacks work.
+- Methods to mitigate CSRF vulnerabilities.
+- Hands-on implementation of secure practices using middleware and tokens.

+---

 ## **Project Objective**
-The objective of this project is to educate and showcase how CSRF attacks can be mitigated by implementing:
+The goal of this project is to educate developers and demonstrate how CSRF attacks can be mitigated using:
-- CSRF Token Validation
-- Same-Site Cookies
-- Referrer Validation
+1. **CSRF Token Validation**
+2. **Same-Site Cookies**
+3. **Referrer Validation**

+---

 ## **Features**
-1. Secure Routes with CSRF Token Protection.
+1. **Secure Routes**: Protected with CSRF tokens to prevent malicious requests.
-2. Simulated Vulnerable Routes to demonstrate attacks.
+2. **Simulated Vulnerabilities**: Demonstrates insecure endpoints for learning purposes.
-3. Attack Logging for monitoring suspicious activities.
+3. **Attack Logging**: Captures and logs suspicious or malicious activities.
-4. User-Friendly Interface built with Bootstrap.
+4. **Bootstrap-Based UI**: Provides a responsive and user-friendly interface.

 ---

 ## **Setup Instructions**

 ### **Prerequisites**
-- Node.js (v14 or later)
+- **Node.js**: v14 or later
-- npm (v6 or later)
+- **npm**: v6 or later

 ### **Installation**
 1. Clone the repository: